 - ThirdLove – This woman’s undergarment company created an ad campaign titled, “To Each Their Own” which was specifically created to represent women “in a way that felt grounded, relatable and universally understood.”
 Heidi Zak, ThirdLove’s co-founder and co-CEO, stated, “We want women to look at our campaign and see themselves in the women depicted.”

 - Target – About a year ago, the internet lit up with a “real-life” image of a little boy in a wheelchair, looking up at an in-store ad of a little boy in a wheelchair.
 This is one of the best examples of inclusive marketing we know of because it normalizes disability.

 Finally, think about your price points and if you can open up your market at all.
 Splitit can help level the economic playing field by allowing more shoppers to thoughtfully and responsibly make purchases without burdening their wallets or their credit.

 As an example, a potential customer has an available credit card limit of $2,000 and would like to make a purchase for $1,500.
 If they can’t pay it off right away, they may prolong the payment schedule, which increases interest and fees, especially if they follow a minimum payment schedule.

-With Splitit, if they choose six installments, they would incur a $1,500 hold, with monthly charges of $250 and zero interest, and are in a better position to pay in full each month.
+With Splitit, if they choose six installments, they would incur a $1,500 hold, with monthly charges of $250, and are in a better position to pay in full each month.
 This ability can help encourage them to make a purchase that previously gave them pause.

 Retailers are navigating uncharted territory as they race to keep up with rapidly changing consumer trends and shoppers’ demands.
 If you pay attention to the three key areas outlined above, and the ways that Splitit can make a difference, your business will be primed for success in the coming year.